scaleway/scaleway-cli/docs/migration_guide_v2.md

 * **instance**: Refers to a resource API
 * **server**: Refers to a sub-resource maintained by this API
-* **list**: Refers to a verb apply to the current selected API
+* **list**: Refers to a verb apply to the currently selected API

-In English it would be: "list all servers available on the instance API".
+In English, it would be: "list all servers available on the instance API".

 ### No automated code generation